KSneijders/AoE2ScenarioParser/README.md

 # Usage
 ## Getting Started
-To start, import the main `AoE2Scnerio` class from the module:
+To start, import the main `AoE2Scenario` class from the module:

 ```python
 from AoE2ScenarioParser.aoe2_scenario import AoE2Scenario
 ```
-Also import the two datasets for ease of use:
+You can also import datasets for ease of use (more below):

 ```python
 from AoE2ScenarioParser.datasets import effects